Abby Lee Miller

-Abigale Lee Miller (born September 21, 1965) is an American television personality who founded the Abby Lee Dance Company, which appeared on the reality television series Dance Moms for eight seasons.
+Abigale Lee Miller (born September 21, 1965) is an American dance instructor, choreographer, studio owner, television personality, and author.
+She is the founder of the Abby Lee Dance Company, and owns a studio in L.A.
+She appeared on the reality television show Dance Moms from 2011 to 2019.

 Early life

-Miller was born in Pittsburgh, Pennsylvania in 1965, to Maryen Lorrain Miller (1927-2014), a dance teacher and studio owner, and George L. Miller (1927 - 2000).
+Abby Lee Miller was born in Pittsburgh, Pennsylvania in 1965, to Maryen Lorrain Miller (née McKay; 1927–2014), a dance teacher and studio owner, and George L. "Salty" Miller (1927–2000).

-Career in dance
+Career

+Dance and studios

 Miller grew up around dance in Penn Hills, Pennsylvania, a Pittsburgh suburb, studying under her mother's direction at the Maryen Lorrain Dance Studio.
-In 1980, at age 14, Miller was given the responsibility for choreographing and coaching for one of her mother's dance competition teams.
-Miller eventually took over the studio in 1995 and renamed it Reign Dance Productions.
+In 1980, Miller formed the Abby Lee Dance Company, a dance team at her mother's studio.
+Miller eventually took over the studio in 1995, and renamed it Reign Dance Productions.
+Miller opened a Los Angeles location in 2015.
+It was closed and sold in 2017 in light of Miller's prison sentence.
+Miller has since relocated her LA studio to a much smaller space, which includes a single dance room and a merchandise shop.
+In December 2022, it was announced that Miller's Pittsburgh studio had been permanently closed.
+It was subsequently sold and repurposed into a bus lot and daycare.

-Miller became certified by Dance Masters of America and became a member of Dance Masters of Pennsylvania Chapter #10 in 1986, but her membership was terminated in February 2012, with DMA saying Miller's reality-TV show Dance Moms was "a total misrepresentation of our dance educators and their students and is detrimental to the dance profession."
+Miller became certified by Dance Masters of America (DMA) and became a member of Dance Masters of Pennsylvania Chapter #10 in 1986.
+Her membership was terminated in February 2012, with DMA saying Miller's reality-TV show Dance Moms was "a total misrepresentation of our dance educators and their students and is detrimental to the dance profession".

-Career in reality television
+Reality television

-In 2011, Miller began appearing in the Lifetime reality television show Dance Moms where she taught dancing for many years.
-Miller appeared on the show for seven seasons through October 2017.
-Dance Moms follows the practice sessions and performance competitions of young students of the Abby Lee Dance Company.
+In 2011, Miller began appearing in the Lifetime reality television show Dance Moms.
+Miller appeared on the show for eight seasons through September 2019.
+Dance Moms follows the training and careers of children in dance and show business under the tutelage of Abby Lee Miller as well as the relationships between Miller, the dancers, and their often bickering mothers.

 Three spin-offs of Dance Moms are Abby's Ultimate Dance Competition, which ran for two seasons and 22 episodes; Dance Moms: Miami; and Dance Moms: Abby's Studio Rescue.
-The latter ran for only 7 episodes.
+The latter ran for only seven episodes.
 Miller has also been a guest judge on Dancing with the Stars.
 In 2014, Miller published a book, Everything I Learned about Life, I Learned in Dance Class.

 In 2015, Miller opened a new studio set up in Los Angeles called ALDC LA.
 In March 2017, Miller announced she had quit the series.
 In July 2018, Miller announced her return for season 8 of Dance Moms.
-Dance Moms: Resurrection premiered June 4, 2019 on Lifetime.
+Dance Moms: Resurrection premiered June 4, 2019, on Lifetime.

 In 2016, Miller appeared on The Eric Andre Show's season 4 premiere.

 Miller announced on Instagram on May 4, 2020, that she will be leaving Dance Moms and Lifetime after nine years.

 There are rumors of the show's return on a new network, facilitated by Miller in an interview with Pop Crave.